oVirt/ovirt-site/source/uncategorized/users-and-providers.html.md

 # Users and Providers

 Our community is growing every day, as individual users and organizations alike discover oVirt and start integrating it into their IT strategies.
 How they use oVirt varies: implementing it in their datacenters and even using oVirt as the basis of their own solutions for their customers.
+For Red Hat, which opened the oVirt codebase, oVirt is used as the upstream for the commercial Red Hat Enterprise Virtualization product. oVirt is also the upstream for Wind River's Open Virtualization product.

-This page is dedicated to the users, solution providers, and supporters of oVirt.
+This page highlights the users, solution providers, supporters, and downstream commercial products of oVirt.

 ## Organizations Using oVirt